← All posts

 JAX’s jit + grad pipeline means the gradient computation costs roughly the same as two forward passes — that is the magic of reverse-mode AD.
 With jax.lax.scan you can unroll the simulation loop without materialising every intermediate in Python, keeping compilation time and memory under control even for long horizons.

 There are no finite-difference approximations and no symbolic manipulations.
 The gradients are numerically exact (up to floating point) regardless of the complexity of the integrator or the loss.
+Crucially, jnp.clip is differentiable in JAX: its subgradient is zero in the saturated region and one elsewhere, so the optimizer receives a correct signal even when the saturation bounds are active.

 Results